 Capture One’s Color Editor enables you to select all the colors and adjust them equally or to select and adjust a specific color or narrow a range of colors without affecting other unrelated colors in the image.
 Thus, it can be used to enhance or subdue colors selectively, alter from one color to another, or correct color casts such as those produced under artificial light.
 Specific features include the selection of highly targeted colors such as skin tones with the ability to enhance and blend them for lustrous-looking results, as well as options to make masks from a color selection and to save precisely made adjustments as ICC color profiles.

-Located under the Color inspector, the Color Editor is available in three modes: Basic, Advanced, and Skin Tone, with each mode accessed from the tabs in the tool.
+Located under the Color tool tab, the Color Editor is available in three modes: Basic, Advanced, and Skin Tone, with each mode accessed from the tabs in the tool.
 All three modes adopt an easy-to-use Color Picker tool allowing you to target the color you want to correct.
 In addition, a 2-D color wheel provides the confirmation of the chosen color and a narrow range of related colors.

 The color wheel places fully-saturated primary and secondary colors around a ring, ranging from red through yellow, green, blue, and finally returning to the red color again.
 A third axis, not shown on a 2-D wheel, represents lightness.